-This course is a 10 week facilitated course, focused on the fundamentals of online course development and delivery.
+This is a 10-week facilitated course, focused on the fundamentals of online course development and delivery.
 The course is designed to prepare you for teaching with digital tools, with an emphasis on great online pedagogy.
 You will begin the development of an online course using best practices, sound pedagogy, and infusing the course with your perspective, passion, and expertise.
 Participants are expected to spend 2-3 hours per week completing weekly assignments, collaborating with colleagues, and learning advanced Canvas functionality.
 New Canvas users can expect to spend additional time learning basic Canvas functionality.

 This one hour self-paced module will guide participants through ten steps you can take when designing your course to make it more accessible for all types of learners.

 In this course, you will learn about hybrid teaching and best practices for teaching in a hybrid or blended environment.
 Teaching a hybrid course gives you the unique advantage of combining the best features of face-to-face instruction with online instruction.

 A great introduction to your course, makes for a great semester for both you and your students.
 In this course, you will learn some of the best practices for introducing students to your course, designing a homepage, and how to design getting started pages.

 This course was designed to help you understand the concepts of copyright basics and fair use in your courses.
 You will learn tips and techniques for properly citing sources you found online and you will also learn about your rights when it comes to your material.

 This self-paced course teaches the fundamentals of digital badging.
 Badging can be used in your online courses to recognize students for their accomplishments and mastery of skills in your course.